MicrosoftDocs/windows-dev-docs/windows-apps-src/design/accessibility/designing-inclusive-software.md

 ---
-Description: Learn about evolving inclusive design with Windows apps for Windows 10.
+description: Learn about evolving inclusive design with Windows apps for Windows 10.
 Design and build inclusive software with accessibility in mind. ms.assetid: A6393A57-53F2-4F06-89AF-0D806FD76DB0
 title: Designing inclusive software in Windows 10
 label: Designing inclusive software